alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf create-service postgres PLAN SERVICE_NAME
     ```

-    where `PLAN` is the plan you want, and `SERVICE_NAME` is a unique descriptive name for this instance of the service.
+    where `PLAN` is the plan you want, and `SERVICE_NAME` is a unique descriptive name for this service instance.
 For example:

     ```
     cf create-service postgres M-dedicated-9.5 my-pg-service